Research and reports

 It’s important to file all tax returns accurately and on time – and this includes your P11D form.

 The P11D late filing penalties kick in if you miss the deadline by two weeks.
 After this you’ll be fined £100 each month (or part month) your form is late, for every 50 employees.

-You can report benefits in kind to HMRC through submitting a P11D or manage it through payroll.
+You can report benefits in kind to HMRC in two ways:

 Check the government’s website for more guidance on completing the P11D forms.

 You don’t need to submit a P11D form if you’re payrolling benefits.
 You just need to register the benefits with HMRC online so they know that tax is being collected through payroll.
 Gov.uk has more information on payrolling benefits.

 It’s important to be on top of your finances and keep accurate records for tax reasons.

 When it comes to your P11D, you’ll need to keep copies of benefits-related records for three years from the end of the tax year they’re for.
 For more general guidance, read our article on how long to keep business records.